TomasHubelbauer/svg-screencast/readme.md

 This whole problem generalizes to intertwining custom elements with the frames, the approaches needed to support cursor and keystrokes are probable capable such that they could also support custom annotations of any kind, so look into that.

-#### Build a full-screen recorder by using the platform screenshot capture API

-I tried to use FFI and GYP, but it's so stupidly non-straightforward to install that I have given up on it.
-It is not worth figuring it out, because it is too fragile.
-This functionality can already be supported by just loading up a bunch of screenshots, but I wonder what could be done to make it also usable in real- time screenshot streaming.

 #### Compare SVG size with GIF size with GZIP compression and without